 Mel really enjoys teaching fellow nerodiverse people, making it her goal to find what makes someone connect to the practice so that they go away wanting to do it again.
 Her own neurodiversity gives her a lot of patience and understanding; she tends to be warm and encouraging and her enthusiasm about rope usually rubs off on her students.

 Email firstname.lastname@example.org for more info, availability and rates.

 Mouse (she/ her/ it) is a new-ish teacher with a passion for teaching beginners and improvers the more fluid, less technical side of rope.
 Basing her teaching in body manipulation, movement and connection, she is leaning into her role as a rope educator, and enjoys creating safe learning spaces that help others to access connections and feelings through rope.
 Mouse is a staunch advocate for body and racial diversity in the rope and kink scenes, and will die on the Rope-is-for-Everyone hill.
-Recently, she started working with Eroticnoire to create Shibari Noire: a monthly rope jam and beginners class open only to those from Black and Caribbean diaspora and other people of colour.
+At the beginning of 2023 she began working with Serotonin to collaborate on monthly rope jam and class open only to those from Black and Caribbean diaspora and other people of colour.